The House: How badly will the Dems lose?

 The final polls came in over the weekend, and almost all pointed to deepening trouble for House Democrats in the midterms.
 Republicans need to pick up 39 seats to regain control of the House, a goal most pundits predict they'll reach with ease.
 Republican National Committee Chairman Michael Steele, managing expectations, said even 37 seats would constitute success.
 But the latest USA Today/Gallup poll suggests GOP gains could push into "uncharted territory" — reaching 60 or more seats, "the worst shellacking of a president's party in a half-century."
 How will the chips fall?
 (Watch a CNN discussion about Democrats' chances)

 The Dems face an epic blowout: "It's not even going to be close," says Jacob Heilbrunn at The National Interest.
 Americans are itching to go out and vote not so much against the Democrats as against President Obama, "the man who personifies government overreach to an angry and aroused electorate."
-This is going to be a historic blowout, with the GOP picking up "70 seats or more."
+This is going to be a historic blowout, with the GOP picking up "70 seats or more.""The Republican landslide"